 That is right!
 Ever since the beginning of this material, the plaid has served many functions, and it all began as a way to help keep the sheep in Scottish Highlands warm during the winter season.

 It is estimated that there are about 7,000 tartan setts created all over the world and this number is still growing.

 With that number of different patterns, it’s not much of a surprise just how many of these patterns are being used commercially in the market.

-24. The plaid is a symbolism of many different things, all of which are great!
+24. The plaid is a symbolism of many different things

 The plaid, specifically the tartan, has a vibrant history.
 If you begin tracing it, the plaid can symbolize loyalty or even rebellion (as in the case of The Dress Act of 1746).